 Carbon Monoxide Awareness Month

-Since the late 2000s, many states, local governments and home safety organizations have declared a “Carbon Monoxide Awareness Month” observance.
-The first such observance is recognized in November, while others occur throughout the cold weather months.
+Since the late 2000s, “Carbon Monoxide Awareness Month” has been recognized in November by many, while others observe throughout the cold weather months.
 Why?
 Along with snow and ice, colder temperatures usher in an increased threat of carbon monoxide (CO), which kills more people in the winter months than any other time of year.

 CO sources may include, but are not limited to, heaters, furnaces, appliances or cooking sources using coal, wood, petroleum products or other fuels emitting CO as a by-product of combustion.
 Attached garages with doors, ductwork or ventilation shafts connected to a living space also are sources of CO.